xshyamx/restclient-mode/README.md

   [bug](http://debbugs.gnu.org/cgi/bugreport.cgi?bug=17976) in Emacs/url.el.
 As a workaround you can use `127.0.0.1` instead of `localhost`.

-# History

-- _01/Aug/2016_ Added ability to narrow to region
-- _06/Apr/2016_ Helm sources for variables and requests added.
-- _06/Apr/2016_ File uploads!
-See upstairs for syntax.
-- _06/Apr/2016_ Added customizable faces for all syntax highlighting, so it can be used in themes.
-- _05/Apr/2016_ Added ability to declare multi-line variables (e.g. set of headers repeated for each request) and substitute variable values recursively.
-- _25/Mar/2015_ Chop last newline from request body.
-If you really need to send one, just add one more, otherwise url-encoded POSTs will fail.
-- _15/Jun/2013_ Added support for variables.

 # Related 3rd party packages

 - [company-restclient](https://github.com/iquiw/company-restclient): It provides auto-completion for HTTP methods and headers in restclient-mode.
 Completion source is given by know-your-http-well.